tsmith512/tsmithcreative/_posts/2018-06-20-notion-getting-started.md

 **Stored locally.** Evernote/Todoist were always cloud-only; OneNote made that switch in its latest release (to the great disappointment of many).
 Like the others, Notion is offline-capable, but stored remotely.
-I miss local storage of user data!
-These data are _extremely_ valuable, so durable and usable backups are critically important to me and I don't see any of these platforms offering a solid safety net here.
-But since Notion is the youngest, I'm inclined to take a harder look.
+I miss local storage of user data! <del>These data are _extremely_ valuable, so durable and usable backups are critically important to me and I don't see any of these platforms offering a solid safety net here.
+But since Notion is the youngest, I'm inclined to take a harder look.</del>

+{% update 2020-01 %}

+Notion has always had a Markdown/CSV export option, but I have discovered that Notion now allows HTML exports (and PDF for Enterprise users) for an entire workspace.
+And the HTML looks good.
+With that and Markdown/CSV exports too, Notion now offers the strongest backup tool of these options because the archive
+is: locally stored, readable without the source application, an open format, and a stable safeguard against "oops my cloud service disappeared."

+I would love it if they could do some kind of automated backup but even in its current iteration as a manual step, this solidifies Notion as a safe place for important data for me.

+{% endupdate %}

 ## This is what I've been looking for!